 - My friends didn’t seem that committed to joining me.

-These are all valid excuses—for someone who really doesn’t care too much when or if she completes this goal.
-But a woman who wants to log this achievement, there is an actionable response to each of them, and those responses don’t include what I did and know does not work: embrace them.
-In fact, I probably could have made my life a little better by exercising and eating like I was still training for the triathlon, regardless of whether I did or if anyone joined me.
+These are all valid excuses—for someone who really doesn’t care too much when, or if, she completes this goal.
+But a woman who wants to log this achievement, there is an actionable response to each of them.
+Those responses don’t include what I did, and know does not work, embrace them.
+In fact, I probably could have made my life a little better by exercising and eating like I was still training for the triathlon, regardless of whether I did it or if anyone joined me.

 - Act.
 I re-started my training on 12/26, the Monday after Thanksgiving, and I gave myself a lot of extra room for starts and stops.
 I know my schedule better than I sometimes pretend, even if it varies daily.
 I make time for what matters to me, and that occasionally includes a birthday or holiday with food and drink that aren’t on my training menu.
 Rather than commit to powering through with my will, I am giving myself a few extra weeks to reasonably enjoy the big events without complete abstinence.
 As for the other excuses, I can minimize the impact of life stresses by: